/**** JS For Blog TOC ****/

 The most common answer you might hear is that all you need to do to secure a web app is to get a web application penetration test done.

 Some more knowledgeable people might also advise you to invest in cybersecurity training for your development team.
-Frankly, combined, these are reasonable suggestions.
+Frankly, when combined, these are reasonable suggestions.

 There is no finish line in application security.
 You need to keep running & do as many miles as your time & budget will allow you.